pauldlynch/eqguide/guides/what-to-do-when/index.md

 If you are lucky enough to have the Fabled pet weapons, they are usable at 75, and are the best dps weapons until higher end weapons.

+The fastest experience will come from doing the Franklin Teek daily quests, plus the Call of the Forsaken Heroic Adventures, from level 75 up.
+The HAs give reasonable currency rewards, which can be used to buy good armor.

+Level 75: level 99 and up magicians can summon augs with good AC (34) that fit in head, shoulders, legs and feet.

-Level 75-85: [SoD progression](http://rasper.samanna.net/SoD/index.html).
+Level 75: [SoD progression](http://rasper.samanna.net/SoD/index.html).
 Do as early as possible for the merc upgrades and access to spells.
 You only need the Warrens progression to get the tier 5 mercs.
 Or you can defer to 85 to do the mercenary upgrade quest in Feerrott the Dream, which should be moloable, so is far easier at 85 than Warrens progression.
 Complete the SoD aug quests if possible.
 [Bayle's Heraldic Crest](http://everquest.allakhazam.com/db/item.html?item=78813) should be easy, [Blood of the Fallen](http://everquest.allakhazam.com/db/item.html?item=80339) is afflicted by various bugs, so is harder to complete than it should be.

 OMM missions (from Old Man Mackenzie in Plane of Knowledge) are monster missions that send you to Nagafen's Lair or Lower Guk as a level 50 character in 1999 gear.
 These require a group of average level 80+ to start.
 Chest rewards when the mission is complete are good, of SoD tier 3 or better equivalent.
 This is superceded by House of Thule dream mote gear from level 80.